marckassay/AirDatabase/README.md

 	</s:WindowedApplication>

-This AirSQLite consists of 3 Flex projects:
+This AirDatabase consists of 3 Flex projects:

-* AirSQLite
+* AirDatabase
-* AirSQLite-examples
+* AirDatabase-examples
-* AirSQLite-unit-test
+* AirDatabase-unit-test

-## AirSQLite
+## AirDatabase

 Contains the source code for the project.
 The output file for this project is a SWC.

-## AirSQLite-examples
+## AirDatabase-examples

-Will contain examples to assist developers on how to use AirSQLite with their projects.
+Will contain examples to assist developers on how to use AirDatabase with their projects.

-## AirSQLite-unit-test
+## AirDatabase-unit-test

-The AirSQLite project was and will continue to be developed using unit tests.
-AirSQLite-unit-test contains all unit tests for this project.
+The AirDatabase project was and will continue to be developed using unit tests.
+AirDatabase-unit-test contains all unit tests for this project.

 ### Roadmap: Short-term
-* Have AirSQLite to be used in Flash projects too.
+* Have AirDatabase to be used in Flash projects too.
 * Create an Apache Ant build script so that it will output a Flex and Flash SWC file.
 * Allow databases to be encrypted.